kelechiu/Statistical_Data_Analysis_Kangaroo/README.md

-# Statistical Data Analysis for Kangaroo
+# Statistical Data Analysis Using SPSS
 # 1. Introduction

 The transportation sector and highway vehicles account for 30% and 24% of  annual U.S. Greenhouse Gas emissions respectively.
 As countries strive to reduce fuel consumption and air pollution caused by vehicles, the automotive industry has adopted technological measures to improve the fuel economy (measured as miles per gallon) of vehicles and promote a sustainable environment.